Introduction

 Tap Kund: A natural hot water spring, located just below the Badrinath temple, where pilgrims take a holy dip before entering the temple.
 It is believed that taking a bath in the Tapt Kund relieves pilgrims from any stress and brings salvation for them.

-Badrinath Temple: the abode of lord Vishnu, part of the Panch Badri and Char Dham pilgrimage circuits.
-Located in the Chamoli district of Uttarakhand, 3 km away from Mana village.
+Badrinath Temple: The abode of Lord Vishnu, part of the Panch Badri and Char Dham pilgrimage circuits.
+Located in the Chamoli district of Uttarakhand, 4.3 km away from Mana village.
 The temple sits on the banks of the Alaknanda River at an altitude of 3,133 meters (10,279 feet) above sea level and is surrounded by the Nar-Narayan ranges.
-Many pilgrims visit Badrinath to seek the divine blessings of lord Vishnu and Goddess Parvati, as it is associated with the penance of lord vishnu.
+Many pilgrims visit Badrinath to seek the divine blessings of Lord Vishnu, as it is associated with the penance of Lord Vishnu.

 How To Reach Vyas Gufa And Ganesh Gufa

-From Mana village, you need to embark on an uphill walk to reach Vyas Gufa Mana.
+From Mana village, you need to embark on a 220 meters short uphill walk to reach Vyas Gufa Mana.
 Ganesh Gufa Badrinath is approximately 100 meters away from Vyas Gufa Badrinath.

 Nearest Airport: The Jolly Grant Airport in Dehradun is the closest airport to these caves, which is around 300 km from Mana Village.
-Fly to Dehradun airport from your city, and take a bus or taxi to reach Mana via Haridwar and Rishikesh.
+Fly to Dehradun airport from your city, and take a bus or taxi to reach Badrinath from Haridwar and Rishikesh.

 Nearest Railheads: Haridwar and Rishikesh are the nearest railway stations.